patricklafrance/wmfnext-shell/README.md

 });
 ```

-👉 Before a module can use the shared custom service, it's TS type must be shared.
-To do so, we'll reuse the `wmfnext-shared` package created earlier.
+👉 Before a module can use the shared custom service, the custom service type must be shared.
+To do so, we'll use the `wmfnext-shared` package created earlier.

 ```tsx
 // shared - trackingService.ts